leifos-gmbh/ILIAS/Services/Container/README.md

     - adds item HTML to block
     - -> renderHelperCustomBlock, renderHelperTypeBlock (render block into block template)
   - -> renderDetails() (needed ???)
+- provides closures (for the ContentGUI classes) to manipulate the output
+  - used be ContainerSessionsContentGUI to show links to previous/next and hide previous/next session items
+  - setBlockPrefixClosure
+  - setBlockPostfixClosure
+  - setItemHiddenClosure